appdotnet/api-spec/content/reference/resources/post/stars.md

 Save a given Post to the current User's stars.
 This is just a "save" action, not a sharing action.
 A User's stars are visible to others, but they are not automatically added to your followers' streams.

-*Note: A repost cannot be starred.
+*A repost cannot be starred.
 Please star the parent Post.*

 <%= general_params_note_for "post" %>